 The primate asked Sidney Black to serve as interim national Indigenous bishop.
 Black had been serving as Indigenous bishop of Treaty 7 territory within the diocese of Calgary until his retirement from that position in 2019, and is still licensed to do ministry there.

-“A lot of this has come just [on] short notice,” Black said.
+“A lot of this has come just [on] short notice,” Black told the Journal.
 “I’m really on a learning curve and just trying to understand this whole process, what has happened.”

 The Anglican Council of Indigenous Peoples (ACIP) is currently preparing the Covenant and Our Way of Life, founding documents of the self-determining Indigenous church, for Sacred Circle.